What To Wear In Germany

 - Most women wear trousers or jeans rather than skirts or dresses

 - In many German towns there are cobbled streets, so it's best to avoid high heels.
 But wear comfortable stylish shoes or sandals rather than trainers.
-We love the Lindsay Phillips Switch Flops range - using interchangeable shoe and flip-flop bases with snap-on decorations, you can change your look from day to evening in an instant whilst still packing light.
+We love Hotter shoes, and also the Lindsay Phillips Switch Flops range - using interchangeable shoe and flip-flop bases with snap-on decorations, you can change your look from day to evening in an instant whilst still packing light.

 - Keep to low key but quality jewellery.